bitaculous/locomotivecms-locoroco/README.md

 ### Specs

-Use the `rspec` binary to run the specs:
+Use the `rspec` bin stub to run the specs:

 ```
 $ ./bin/rspec